seedfourtytwo/Validators/infrastructure/solana-validator/setup-tutorials/solana-exporter.md

 - The `sol` user created and configured as described in the Linux setup tutorial
 - Go programming language installed (version 1.16 or later)
 - Basic understanding of systemd service management
-- A running Solana validator with RPC access
+- A running Solana validator (JITO) with RPC access
+- Your validator's public key (identity)

 ## Installation